How to become a Counselor in Hawaii

 Step Three:

 At this point, you can download the Hawaii Counseling Licensure application and submit it to the Hawaii Licensing Board.
-Once your application is evaluated and approved, you will then be eligible to take the National Counselor Examination for Licensure.
+Once your application is evaluated and approved, you should then be eligible to take the National Counselor Examination for Licensure.